lyaguxafrog/jam/docs/extensions/starlette.md

 ```

 ### Middleware set
-Three parameters must be passed to JWTBackend:
+Three parameters must be passed to SessionBackend:

 #### `jam`: `BaseJam`
 The created Jam instance.